Krasen007/suno-remix-at-home/README.md

 pip install -r requirements.txt

 # 2. Set your API key
+# Option A: GUI (Recommended) - Enter directly in the web interface
-# Copy .env.example to .env and paste your SUNO_API_KEY
+# Option B: Environment - Copy .env.example to .env and paste your SUNO_API_KEY

 # 3. Start the Web Server
 python server.py